kbase/narrative/README.md

 - change into the base directory
 - `pip install pre-commit`
 - `pre-commit install` to set up the git hook scripts
-- `pre-commit run --all-files` to test it out
+- edit a python file and `git commit -m <comment>` it in to test out the installation

 ### *Using a Conda Environment*